Awards & Honors

 In subsequent studies, Drs.
 Wiesel and Hubel determined that there is a critical period during which this plasticity exists in the visual system.
 In the first six weeks of the macaque's life, for example, a few days of monocular deprivation is sufficient to produce a severe shift in ocular preference.
 After that period, the animal's susceptibility to deprivation begins to decline, disappearing entirely by two years.
 If deprivation lasts for only part of the critical period, vision is often restored to the deprived eye over time.

 The primary visual cortex is now the best-understood part of the brain, largely due to Drs.
 Wiesel and Hubel, and the implications of their discoveries are far-reaching.
 They helped to establish the concept of cortical plasticity — that even innate brain functions can be shaped by experience.
 Clinically, their findings informed better treatment of childhood eye disorders.
 And in the field of computer science, their neural maps led to the development of scale-invariant feature transform, a computer vision algorithm used for object recognition, robotic mapping and navigation, three-dimensional modeling and image stitching, among other applications.
 Drs.
 Wiesel and Hubel shared the 1981 prize with Roger W. Sperry of the California Institute of Technology.

-Since retiring.
-Dr, Wiesel has turned his attention to international science and human rights advocacy.
-In 2000 he became secretary general of the Human Frontier Science Program.
+Since retiring, Dr. Wiesel has turned his attention to international science and human rights advocacy.
+From 2000 to 2009, he served as secretary general of the Human Frontier Science Program.
 He has served has chairman of the board of governors of the New York Academy of Sciences, chair of the scientific advisory committee of the Pew Scholars Program and chair of the committee on human rights of the National Academy of Sciences.
 He is a founding member of the Israeli-Palestinian Science Organization and of the International Human Rights Network of Academies and Scholarly Societies.